0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 :::note "Hardhat"

 For this tutorial, we are using the Hardhat development environment to facilitate the contract deployment.
-You can learn how to get started with this tool by checking [their documentation](https://hardhat.org/hardhat-runner/docs/getting-started).
+You can learn how to get started with this tool by checking [<ins>their documentation</ins>](https://hardhat.org/hardhat-runner/docs/getting-started).

 :::